- Home |

 William Hanson:

 I think it is changed over time.
 I mean, historically etiquette is a word.
 Is French an old French word?
-It goes back to the quarter Luther 14th.
+It goes back to the quarter Louis 14th.
 And there of course in France had an absolute monarchy where what the monarch said went, he was both monarch and government.
 And there quite a lot of etiquette was codified and some of it we still use today.
-Whereas now I would say etiquette is quite democratic in that we don't have, well obviously France doesn't have a royal family anymore, but even our own royal family, Charles and Cam are not sitting there going, right, this is now the etiquette.
-This is what we will do with royal protocol.
-They do decide that, but that's fair enough.
+Whereas now I would say etiquette is quite democratic in that we don't have, well obviously France doesn't have a royal family anymore, but even our own royal family, Charles and Camila are not sitting there going, right, this is now the etiquette.
+This is what we will do with royal protocol they do decide that, but that's fair enough.
 But for things like mobile phone use, think how irritating it is when, and phones seem to be a particular touch point with manners because when the telephone was first invented by Graham Bell, people would shout down it because they didn't really understand how it worked.

 And then sort of etiquette guides were put at the back of telephone directories at the start of the 20th century to tell people how to use this.
 And as a society, we finessed that out and then the mobile phone was invented and people shouted down that on trains.
 And again, we sort of quite quickly worked out, we don't do that.
 And now you have people doing speakerphone calls in public, so you've got the same sort of thing.
 And I think it's us, we the people now that make these rules for the newer things.
-So contrary to what a lot of people think, I think educated is quite universal.
+So contrary to what a lot of people think, I think etiquette is quite universal.
 It's not this elitist thing.
 It might have elitist origins, but actually it's just about consideration for others and there's nothing elitist about that.

 Rihanna Dhillon:

 I love that my dad still shouts down the phone and clearly needs one of your etiquette guides.
 You mentioned in the book that your granny gave you that there is a lot of barbed humour throughout it, which I think the same can be said absolutely for yours.
 And it's so kind of easy to hear your voice throughout it because you give little asides and it's a very witty book.
-So how important was it for you that this was a little bit sort of tongue in cheek as well as being a guide to
+So how important was it for you that this was a little bit sort of tongue in cheek as well as being a guide to.

 William Hanson: